DevOps-Kathmandu/connect/content/about-event.md

    🙌🏼 [Sponsors](../sponsors) to help us make this event grand 🎉

- 📢 [Call For Venue](../call-for-venue) if you want to help host the event 🤝

  💪 [Volunteering](../volunters) if you want to collaborate and contribute

 ---